I used to hang out at the arcade for hours on end, back in the 90s (and the early 2000s).

 I've cleared it.

 This is obviously not to say that Cookie Jam is my goal in life.
 But so many times, it has given me the immense satisfaction of winning, of achieving something (especially after a long time persistently trying to do just that).
-The hard slogging only makes the win so much more rewarding.
-It feels damn good when you finally succeed, and that feeling becomes the fuel that motivates you to do more.
+The hard slog only makes the win so much more rewarding.
+It feels damn good when you finally succeed, and that feeling becomes the fuel that burns and pushes you forward.
 You’ve worked and worked and worked to make this thing happen.
-Now that you’ve actually seen its fruition, there is satisfaction, and then there is also comfort.
+Now that you’ve actually seen it coming to fruition, there is satisfaction, and there is also comfort.